Olympus E-M5 II vs Canon M5

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the M5 are recent models that feature in their makers' current product line-up.
+Both the E-M5 II and the M5 are recent models that are part of the current product line-up.
 The E-M5 II replaced the earlier Olympus E-M5, while the M5 does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Canon websites.

 Review summary: Olympus E-M5 II vs Canon M5

 So how do things add up?
 Is there a clear favorite between the Olympus E-M5 II and the Canon M5?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Olympus OM-D E-M5 Mark II: